How to resolve a neighbour dispute

 Think about what you're asking your neighbour to do.
 The more reasonable you are, the more likely it is that they will take action.

 Remember to take a note of the time and date you spoke to them, in case you need it for evidence later.

 If you haven't been able to speak to your neighbour, you could write to them.

-Describe the problem and what action you’d like to be taken.
-If appropriate, you should also explain when you’d like them to resolve the problem by, as well as what you’ll do to help.
+Describe the problem and what action you'd like them to take.
+If appropriate, you should also explain when you'd like them to resolve the problem by and what you'll do to help.

-If your neighbour is a tenant you can talk to their landlord.
-This could be the local authority or a housing association, or a private landlord.
+If your neighbour is a tenant, you can talk to their landlord.
+This could be the local council, a housing association or a private landlord.

-If your neighbour is a local authority or housing association tenant
+If your neighbour is a local council or housing association tenant

-You should contact a housing officer or the housing department of the local authority or housing association.
+You should contact a housing officer or the housing department of the local council or housing association.
 They could:

 - contact your neighbour to help resolve the problem